qimaqi/color_net/README.md

-# colorNet-pytorch
+# Let there be color-pytorch
+## Background
+This project is adapted from [repo](https://github.com/shufanwu/colorNet-pytorch) and compatible with the leonhard environment cudnn/7.6.4 cuda/10.1.243 python_gpu/3.8.5

-A Neural Network For Automatic Image Colorization
+A Neural Network For Automatic Image Colorization is build in Pytorch.

-This project is a PyTorch version of the [ColorNet](http://hi.cs.waseda.ac.jp/~iizuka/projects/colorization/en/) issued on SIGGRAPH 2016.
-Please check out the original website for the details.
+Check out more detail from original website [Let there be color](http://hi.cs.waseda.ac.jp/~iizuka/projects/colorization/en/).

 ## Overview
 * Net model